 Detailed analysis from a highly regarded expert in the field of blood pattern analysis.
-They have wished to remain anonymous but have given permission to write about it in my own words.
+They have wished to remain anonymous due to the work being conducted on unclear photos, but have given permission to write about it in my own words.

 ANNOTATED CRIME SCENE IMAGE: